John Kerry Reflects On Smear Campaigns And Not Taking Anything For Granted

 It was skillfully done as an attack ad, obviously.
 I remember being in Ohio and listening to that ad and I called my campaign headquarters and said, "Guys ... if I heard that ad, I wouldn't vote for me."

-On the Trump administration pulling out of treaties that Kerry and the Obama administration were instrumental in negotiating, like the Paris Climate Agreement
+On the Trump administration pulling out of treaties that Kerry and the Obama administration were instrumental in negotiating, like the Paris climate agreement

 Well, regrettably, this is part of the transformation that has taken place in our nation.
 The right wing has made it orthodoxy within their party that treaties are a relinquishing of American sovereignty, and that somehow a treaty is going to contribute to "world government."
 So the highest standards that we try to apply to one thing or another — even if they're the best thing in the world and America is the only country that does it and we want other countries to raise their standard — if it's in the context of a treaty, people seem to oppose it nowadays.